mmistakes/so-simple-theme/_posts/projects/MNPRX/2019-03-01-release-log.md

 * Proxies (the geometry proxies, their material and painted parameters).
 {: .top-1}

 The tool is name-based, but supports the export/import between different namespaces.
-The stylization can also be imported on scenes where there were no prior MNPR materials, as long as names of the objects remain consistent.
+The stylization can also be imported on scenes where there were no prior MNPRX materials, as long as names of the objects remain consistent.

 **Viewport Rendering**
 * _New_ - Viewport Rendering now also matches the resolution gate, when in use.